 C. Equipment Usage

 Items on the premises include chairs, tables and other equipment.
-The kitchen area must be wiped down, the stove must be turned off and the refrigerator cleaned out.
+The kitchen area must be wiped down and the refrigerator cleaned out.

 Sweep/mop floors.

 Any equipment must be returned to its proper location and in its original condition–i.e. clean and undamaged.
 Equipment that is damaged will result in the deduction of the renter’s deposit to cover any replacement or repairs.